Role of LPN in IV Therapy

 2. Administer investigational or cytotoxic intravenous medications.

-3. Discontinue a central venous line (this includes a peripherally inserted
+3. Discontinue a central venous line (this includes a peripherally inserted central catheter).

 Guidelines for a certificate program in intravenous therapy for Licensed Practical Nurses are available from the Board of Nursing office.
 The program must be reviewed and approved by the Board of Nursing before the initial offering and every four years thereafter.